Mikejo5000/vsts-docs-pr/docs/user-guide/what-is-vsts.md

 ---
+title: Plan, code, collaborate, and ship your applications faster with Azure Codex
 title: Overview of the product Azure Codex
 titleSuffix: Azure Codex
 description: Understand the fundamental services provided by Azure Codex, like Agile, Repos, Pipelines, Test, and Artifacts